The Rise of Generative AI Large Language Models (LLMs) like ChatGPT

 You can see they weren’t directly active in the space with their own research.
 Instead they invested early and hard in OpenAI ($1bn in both 2019 and 2021) and that paid serious dividends.

-Meta / Facebook also drove significant innovation in the field…
+Meta / Facebook also drove significant early innovation in the field…

 What muted their breakthroughs?
 Maybe the models weren’t large enough (see how many are below the ‘magic’ 175 billion parameter line).
 Maybe, like Google, there’s was too much emphasis on internal applications & processes versus public tools?
 Maybe, also, their research was chastened by the poor reception of its science-specialised LLM Galactica.